Do I have to apply formally or go through any special enrollment procedures in order to take courses in the UCLA Extension Writers’ Program?

 Due to privacy concerns, we cannot release instructor contact information.
 If you have questions about instructors, courses, assignments, syllabi, readings, etc., we suggest that you first contact our knowledgeable Writers’ Program advisors—they will likely be able to help you.
 If you still have questions, you may email an instructor at firstname.lastname@example.org and we will forward your message (no attachments, please).
 Because our instructors do not maintain office hours, we cannot guarantee that they will respond.

 What opportunities are there for advanced students working on a novel, memoir, or screenplay?

-n addition to the advanced-level courses in novel writing, memoir writing, and screenwriting, advanced students may apply for admission to the Master Class in Novel Writing, the Master Class in Feature Film Writing, or the Master Class in Television Pilot Writing.
+In addition to the advanced-level courses in novel writing, memoir writing, and screenwriting, advanced students may apply for admission to the Master Class in Novel Writing, the Pro-Series in Feature Film Writing, or the Pro-Series in TV Pilot Writing.
 Limited to 8 highly motivated students, these nine or six-month workshops are designed specifically for writers on the verge of producing professional-quality work.
 The application deadline is usually late August and classes usually begin in October.
 Advanced students may also choose to work 1-on-1 with an instructor through our Manuscript Consultation Service or Screenplay Consultation Service.
 (See also, “Are there any opportunities to study 1-on-1 with a UCLA Extension Writers’ Program instructor?”)

 Does the Writers’ Program offer any internships?